ibm-cloud-docs/discovery-data/nlu.md

 ### Entity limits
 {: #nlu-entities-limits}

-The Natural Language Understanding machine learning model can identify up to 50 entities, each with one or many mentions, per collection.
+The Entities enrichment can identify up to 50 entities, each with one or many mentions, per collection.

 ## Keywords
 {: #nlu-keywords}